 Yesterday when I went to purchase Water gun [ pichkari] for my kid, the shopkeeper proudly mentioned a tagline “Made in India” for each item.
 Curious mind probed him asking is it because of COVID-19 that Indian items are displayed?
 He said – yes, very much.
 “Corona has restricted our purchases from China and with festival round the corner, we need to fill the demand gap, hence these are picked from Indian manufacturers.
 I smiled, thinking what NaMo “Made in India” couldn’t do, COVID-19 did in few months.
 Jokes apart!
 But COVID-19 apart from impacting health of individuals has also put pressure on markets around the globe.

 The top five items imported by India from China are Fertilizers, Organic Chemicals,Plastic, Electronic equipment’s/parts and Machine engine/pumps.
-Most of the SME’s in India visit China, make some purchases and the items are shipped, that once received in India are sold to small SMEs and retailers.
+Most of the Small and Medium Enterprises in India visit China, make some purchases and the items are shipped, that once received in India are sold to small smes and retailers.
 The transactions are handled in a different way.
 Only a % of the actual amount is paid to the Chinese manufacturer [as per the invoicing], rest once collected from small SME’s and retailer is paid back periodically.

-- People are not able to travel to China hence a deal cannot be made impacting the inventories of MSME’s
+- People are not able to travel to China hence a deal cannot be made COVID-19 can impact SMEs

 - As per research from Counterpoint Research – India imports ~87% of mobile phone components used in mobile phones of which 75-78% are imported from China.
-And then the SME’s in India assemble the phone with tag “Made in India”.
-With supply chain disrupting, product prices can go up and the SME’s would have tough time planning and developing the products.
+And then the Small and Medium Enterprises in India assemble the phone with tag “Made in India”.
+With supply chain disrupting, product prices can go up and the SMEs would have tough time planning and developing the products.

 - India is also an exporter of tea and coffee to China, last year India exported $336 million (April-November 2019) worth of coffee, including tea and spices to China.
 But as per a news item on business standard – Two leading global retail coffee chains have temporarily closed over 2,000 coffee shops and there could be an impact in this sector.